smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 * a style guide
 * an outline of your message architecture
 * a content template
-* user personas or at least some guidance on who they are writing for
+* user personas

 In addition, get them involved in helping you shape an editorial calendar.
 Also make sure you have a conversation about workflow.
 To prevent version control issues use a collaborative writing tool like GoogleDocs or Draft.
-Or use a Markdown-supporting text editor and get your content producers to committ to a private repo in Github.
+Or use a Markdown-supporting text editor and get your content producers to commit to a private repo in Github.
 Although you'll be lucky to find a copywriter than knows Markdown/HTML/Github.

 ####How do you spot a good freelancer?
 If you like a copywriter's portfolio then that's a good start.
 You might also look for: